astronomer/docs/learn/airflow-isolated-environments.md

 ## Use Airflow variables in isolated environments

 You can inject Airflow variables into isolated environments by using [Jinja templating](templating.md) in the `op_kwargs` argument of the PythonVirtualenvOperator or ExternalPythonOperator.
-This strategy lets you pass secrets into your isolated environment, which are masked in the logs according to rules described in [Hide sensitive information in Airflow variables](airflow-variables.md#hide-sensitive-information-in-airflow-variables).
+This strategy lets you pass secrets into your isolated environment, which are masked in the logs according to rules described in [Hide sensitive information in Apache Airflow® variables](airflow-variables.md#hide-sensitive-information-in-airflow-variables).

 <Tabs
     defaultValue="traditional-venv"